extide/zfs-automatic-snapshots/README.md

 zfs-auto-snapshot scripts allow automatic snapshots of all zfs filesystems and volumes.
 The script will automatically rotate snapshots deleting old ones.
+The script will temporarely avoid backups on damaged pools or pools with scrubbing going on.

 It creates:
 4 snapshots for hour to rotate every 15 min